dueca/dueca/doc/appdevelopmentg.md

 above.
 After that, walk over to (or remote login to) the computers of the simulator, and on each computer clone the project with `dueca-gproject`.
-In general, the projects are located under the `dapps` folder of the username under which you log in to the simulator computers.
-This uses the mapping between node and machine class to select the proper machine class, example.
+In general, the projects are located under the `dapps` or `gdapps` folder of the username under which you log in to the simulator computers.
+This uses the mapping between node and machine class to select the proper machine class, for example:

-    dueca-gproject clone --name MyProject --remote <project url> \
+    dueca-gproject clone --remote <project url> --node srsecs
-                         --node srsecs

 There are a number of common pitfalls when deploying a project on the computers/nodes of a platform: